 Remote Desktop Protocol (RDP) enables a client computer to connect to a server.
 Various security options are available for the connection, depending on the particular Windows operating systems that are installed on the client and server computers.
 The security options define security-related issues, such as the authentication and encryption, that are used for the connection.

-Available security levels
+Available security protocols

 |RDP||Connects using standard RDP security.
 RDP provides the least secure connection.|